 Useful Information For Python Job Applicants

-As one of Ireland’s top Banking and Financial Recruitment Agencies, Quest Recruitment have recently began to offer Python Programming roles, but what is Python?
+As one of Ireland’s top Banking and Financial Recruitment Agencies, Quest Recruitment offer Python Programming roles, but what is Python?

 Python is an object orientated programming language widely used for its simple easy to learn syntax (you can write the same concept in Python with fewer lines of code than needed for other OO languages) which increases its readability and reduces the time taken to code and review.
 This all feeds into an increase in productivity . . . what is not to love so far?